The First Step:

 that are better able to assist you.

-- an interview on either the same day or at a later date with an Adviser.
+- an interview on either the same day or at a later date for full advice.

 - an interview on either the same day or at a later date with a Project Worker which could go beyond a one-off interview.